-Our homes are generally a place we take pride in, and nothing welcomes guests like a well designed front porch.
-Since it is literally the first thing anyone sees of your house, how it is perceived from the roadside, as well as by approaching guests, is a detail that can be worrisome to the gracious hostess or host.
+Our homes are generally a place we take pride in, and nothing welcomes guests like a well-designed front porch.
+Since it is the first thing anyone sees of your house, how it is perceived from the roadside, as well as by approaching guests, is a detail that can be worrisome to the gracious hostess or host.

-Just enough privacy and just enough welcome is balanced in this small porch dominated by a framed, and contrasted doorway.
-Comfortable seating makes it a perfect spot to sit and watch life go by from, but without a totally unhindered view by neighborhood passerbys.
+Just enough privacy and just enough welcome are balanced on this small porch dominated by a framed and contrasted doorway.
+Comfortable seating makes it a perfect spot to sit and watch life go by, but without an unhindered view by neighborhood passersby.

-This small countryside home is painted to look a bit like a charming one room school house, complete with small front porch with just enough room to take a break upon.
+This small countryside home is painted to look a bit like a charming one-room schoolhouse, complete with a small front porch with just enough room to take a break upon.
 Outlining paint trim provides the perfect eclectic appeal.

 Front Porch Designs for Ranch Homes

-Long, low, one story ranch homes are known for their big porches and rustic appeal.
-Often much of that porch space goes to waste however due to the sizes of many of them.
-Whether you have a large area, or one more manageable, the following ideas are sure to provide enough fodder for a one of a kind look you will enjoy.
+Long, low, one-story ranch homes are known for their big porches and rustic appeal.
+Often much of that porch space go to waste, however, due to the sizes of many of them.
+Whether you have a large area or one more manageable, the following ideas are sure to provide enough fodder for a one-of-a-kind look you will enjoy.

 Sometimes more means less, and in the case of this rather imposing entryway, the owners have let the simple choice of colors found in the architecture and landscaping provide all the simple designs they need.

-The wooden boards, their colors and placement, provide all the detail this open porch needs to provide a warm, and inviting place to step onto.
+If you’re looking for a wood front porch idea, here’s one.
+The wooden boards, their colors, and placement provide all the detail this open porch needs to provide a warm and inviting place to step onto.
 The perpendicular lines and subtle natural hues draw the eye to where you want to be.

-This elegant country home shares a classic look with a more aged brickwork siding, all brought together by a ranch style porch.
-Simple sitting areas and a well manicured landscaping doesn’t distract by the welcoming French doorways.
+This elegant country home shares a classic look with more aged brickwork siding all brought together by a ranch-style porch.
+Simple sitting areas and well-manicured landscaping don’t distract by the welcoming French doorways.

-This lifted patio serves well as a deck complete with long narrow steps and classic brick trim.
-A built in grill combined with the mixing and matching of natural wooden hues provides a warm, comforting feel to relax within.
+If you’re looking for concrete porch ideas, this lifted patio serves well as a deck complete with long narrow steps and classic brick trim.
+An in-built grill combined with the mixing and matching of natural wooden hues will provide a warm, comforting feel to relax within.

 Front Porch Designs for Brick Houses